Isandlwana Lodge Reviews & Information

 Use the drop down below to find out more information about Isandlwana Lodge.

-This magnificent getaway retreat lies within close driving distance so some game reserves which allows guests to combine Zululand’s rich wildlife heritage with the history of the battlefields during their stay at the Isandlwana Lodge.
+This great getaway retreat lies within close driving distance so some game reserves which allows guests to combine Zululand’s rich wildlife heritage with the history of the battlefields during their stay at the Isandlwana Lodge.

 Guests are invited to relax at the luxurious Lodge and re-live the impressive history of both the Anglo Zulu and Anglo Boer Wars.
 Additionally, guests are provided with the opportunity to enjoy the vibrant culture of the modern Zulu people combined with a visit to one of the famous Zululand Game Reserves.

-The hotel rooms at the Lodge face the historic and scenically beautiful Isandlwana plain with a view of the mountain.
+The hotel rooms at the Lodge face scenically beautiful Isandlwana plain with a view of the mountain.
 The Lodge features a total of twelve luxury rooms which feature en-suite bathrooms.
 The rooms are a mixture of traditional and modern styles.
 From the comfort of the Lodge, guests can admire the scenic views over the breathtaking landscape.

 The Lodge offers an ideal destination for executive meetings and team-building getaways, where groups can benefit from the unique concepts.